Nonparametric methods controlling the median of the false discovery proportion: Introduction

 \subsection{Existing multiple testing approaches}

 When multiple hypotheses are tested, the fraction of false discoveries among all rejected hypotheses is called the \emph{false discovery proportion} (FDP).
 When there are no rejections, the FDP is defined to be 0.
 There exist a few different notions of FDP control.
 The oldest one is familywise error rate (FWER) control, which means guaranteeing that the FDP is 0 with high confidence \citp{goeman2014multiple}.
 Apart from FWER control, the most well-known notion is to control the expected value $\mathbb{E}(FDP)$, which is called the \emph{false discovery rate} (FDR).
-FDR control means ensuring that $FDR\leq\gamma$, where $\gamma\in[0,1)$ is some user-specified bound \citp{benjamini1995controlling,benjamini2001control,dickhaus2014simultaneous,wang2022false}.
+FDR control means ensuring that $FDR\leq\gamma$, where $\gamma\in(0,1)$ is some user-specified bound \citp{benjamini1995controlling,benjamini2001control,dickhaus2014simultaneous,wang2022false}.

 Another manner of providing statements on the FDP is to fix some rejection region, reject all hypotheses with test statistics in this region and then provide a possibly data-dependent bound $\bar{FDP}$ for the FDP, which satisfies $\mathbb{P}(FDP\leq \bar{FDP} ) \geq 1-\alpha$.
 Here $\alpha\in (0,1)$ is a fixed, user-defined value, e.g. $0.05$.
 Permutation-based approaches for obtaining such bounds are provided in \citt{hemerik2018false}.
-A related goal is to guarantee that the $FDP$ is small with large probability, i.e. that $\mathbb{P}(FDP\leq \gamma ) \geq 1-\alpha$, where $\gamma$ is chosen by the user.
-This is called \emph{false discovery exceedance control} or FDX control.
-FDX controlling methods vary in the strictness of their assumptions and in the extent to which selective inference is allowed \citp{van2004augmentation,lehmann2005generalizations, romano2007control, guo2007generalized, farcomeni2008review, roquain2011type, guo2014further, delattre2015new, javanmard2018online, ditzhaus2019variability, hemerik2019permutation, katsevich2020simultaneous, blanchard2020post, dohler2020controlling, basu2021empirical, goeman2021only,blain2022notip, miecznikowski2023exceedance,vesely2023permutation}.
-If we take $\gamma=0$, then we obtain FWER control.
+A related goal is to guarantee that the $FDP$ is small with large probability, i.e. that $\mathbb{P}(FDP\leq \gamma ) \geq 1-\alpha$, where $\gamma\in[0,1)$ is chosen by the user.
+This is called \emph{false discovery exceedance control} or FDX control \citp{van2004augmentation,lehmann2005generalizations, romano2006stepdown, romano2006stepup, romano2007control, guo2007generalized, farcomeni2008review, roquain2011type, guo2014further, delattre2015new, javanmard2018online, ditzhaus2019variability, dohler2020controlling, basu2021empirical, miecznikowski2023exceedance}.
+FDX controlling methods vary in the strictness of their assumptions.
+There are also methods that provide simultaneous bounds for false discovery proportions; these could in principle be used for FDX control but are not optimized for this purpose \citp{hemerik2019permutation, katsevich2020simultaneous, blanchard2020post, goeman2021only,blain2022notip,vesely2023permutation}.

 FDX control provides an attractive statistical guarantee on the hypotheses that have been rejected.
 On the other hand, FDX methods tend to have relatively low power when $\gamma$ and $\alpha$ are small.
 For this reason, it can be useful to take $\alpha=0.5$.
 We then know that with probability at least $0.5$, the FDP is at most $\gamma$, i.e. $\mathbb{P}(FDP\leq \gamma)\geq 0.5$.
 This means that one controls the median of the FDP, or \emph{mFDP} for short \citp{hemerik2024flexible}. mFDP control means that if the procedure is performed on many independent datasets, then the median of the resulting FDPs will be at most $\gamma$.
 Note that this is similar to FDR control; the only difference is that one controls the median instead of the mean.